kiskaszap/angularDocumentation/README.md

 \</div\>

-      The menu.html file is connected to the menuController and uses AngularJS directives to handle user interactions.
+-The menu.html file is connected to the menuController and uses AngularJS directives to handle user interactions.
 It displays a welcome message with the user's name and the current date.
 Users can select a quiz category and difficulty from dropdown menus, which are populated using ng-repeat to loop through the categories and difficulties arrays from the controller.
 The ng-model directive binds the selected values to $scope.selectedCategory and $scope.selectedDifficulty.
 There's also an input for the number of questions, bound to $scope.numberOfQuestions.
 If the user tries to submit without making all selections, an error message is shown using {{errorMessage}}.
 The submit button triggers the submit() function in the controller, which validates the inputs and navigates the user to the quiz page.

 ![Menu page](images/menu.png)